 Roofers, whose job is already inherently dangerous simply because they work high off the ground, are surrounded by dangerous tools and are expected to work in potentially dangerous conditions.
 The following are the most common injuries reported by roofers:

 Each and every shingle that is placed on a roof is attached with roofing nails.
-While the nails can be driven in using a hammer, it is now much more common and efficient for roofers to use a nail gun.
+While the nails can be driven in with a hammer, it is now much more common and efficient for roofers to use a nail gun.
+The nail gun is a staple of the construction industry and can be found in many homes.
+But it also has hidden dangers that leave workers at risk for injuries and even death if precautions aren’t taken.

 In addition to nails, other sharp tools and metals are common on roofing worksites, all of which have the potential to cause a serious puncture wound.